Last updated on 24 January 2022

 Most people have no idea that cocoa is a superfood.
-The flavonoids found in cocoa beans have an antioxidant effect just like cinnamon.
+The flavonoids found in cocoa beans have an antioxidant effect, just like cinnamon.
 Cocoa may also lower stress levels and improve mood, which contributes to improved digestive function.
-Research has also shown that cocoa can speed up your metabolism and encourage positive microbial activity in your gut, increasing good bacteria and minimising the growth of ‘bad’ bacteria connected to conditions like irritable bowel syndrome (IBS).
+Some small research has also shown that cocoa can speed up your metabolism and encourage positive microbial activity in your gut, increasing good bacteria and minimising the growth of ‘bad’ bacteria connected to conditions like irritable bowel syndrome (IBS).

 If you’re a fan of yellow curry, then you’ve definitely consumed turmeric.
 This popular spice contains curcumin, an anti-inflammatory that is so strong it is almost as effective as some medications.
-Curcumin is also a powerful antioxidant which potentially slows down the production of free radicals and preventing oxidative damage to your cells.
+Curcumin is also a powerful antioxidant which potentially slows down the production of free radicals and prevents oxidative damage to your cells.
 Scientists have discovered an increase in the diversity of gut bacteria in those who consume turmeric regularly.

 Rosemary is not always considered a superfood, but it has some surprising benefits.
 Research shows that rosemary can adjust the composition of your gut bacteria.
-This composition may potentially play an important part in helping one maintain a healthy weight and in digesting and fermenting foods to release their nutrients.
-Rosemary may also reduce weight gain, particularly in obese patients, as well as encouraging bile flow and gall bladder function.
+This composition may potentially play an important part in helping one maintain a healthy weight, and in digesting and fermenting foods to release their nutrients.
+Rosemary may also reduce weight gain, particularly in obese patients, as well as encourage bile flow and gall bladder function.

 Cumin is a popular spice used in many traditional dishes.
-It is also a common cure for indigestion.
-It increases bile flow, which speeds up the digestive processes of your liver.
+It is also a common cure for indigestion, increasing bile flow, which speeds up the digestive processes of your liver.
 Researchers also believe that cumin can improve your gut health by encouraging digestive enzyme activity.
 Studies show that patients with IBS notice a reduction in symptoms when taking concentrated cumin regularly.
 Cumin also has the antioxidant, anti-inflammatory powers of many of these superfoods.

 Ginger is a delicious spice that researchers believe can improves your gut health, and is particularly beneficial for your stomach and intestines.
 Ginger may help to settle an upset stomach, which is why it’s often used to combat nausea.
 Many people also find it works to ease painful indigestion when consumed with a meal or as a tea after.